-How to Wash a Comforter in a few Easy Steps
+How to Wash & Dry a Comforter in 8 Steps

 Can you wash a comforter at home?
 You can, and you should!
-Comforters don’t get as dirty as other bedding, but they harbor allergens that can affect sleep.
+Comforters don’t get as dirty as other bedding, but they can harbor bacteria that can affect sleep.
 That’s why it’s important to know how to wash a comforter the right way.
 Luckily, washing a comforter, even a down one, is almost as easy as tackling a load of laundry.
-Not only does a clean comforter feel and smell great, but it also prolongs the life of the fibers and fabric.
-Learning how to wash a comforter at home is easier than you think.
+Learn how to take fewer trips to the dry cleaner or laundromat by washing a comforter at home.

 Comforters are categorized by the type of materials they’re filled with.
 Popular fillings include down, polyester, wool, cotton and silk.
 The most common fillers are down or polyester and both can be washed at home.
-It’s a common misconception that down comforters have to be taken to a dry cleaner, but—unless the label specifically instructs otherwise—you can definitely wash it at home.
+If you’re unsure, check your care tag to learn more about your comforter’s filling.

 Step 1: Read the Comforter’s Care Label